A COVID-19 test is required within two weeks before returning to campus. Lab results can be uploaded to the COVID-19 test portal.

 All off-campus students are required to meet the College’s requirements for entering campus.
-If students are coming from a state on the quarantine list or are international students, the student is required to fulfill the quarantine requirements on his/her own and in accordance with New York state guidelines.
+If students are coming from a state on New York State’s quarantine list or are international students, the student is required to fulfill the quarantine requirements on his/her own and in accordance with New York state guidelines.

 The College, as a whole, has limited its travel on all levels.
 Students are strongly encouraged during the semester to avoid out-of-state travel, however, there are no travel restrictions in place.
 While traveling in New York, students need to wear their masks and practice social distancing.
 Manhattan College remains an open campus and welcoming of its commuter student body.
 Please note that any student traveling to a state on New York's COVID-19 travel advisory list would be required to complete the 14-day quarantine prior to being able to return to campus activities.